michaWorku/real-estate/README.md

-Next.js f Real estate property listing application with rental and for-sale features, advanced property filtering, property details page with an image carousel, built with next.js, chakra.ui, SCSS
+Next.js Real estate property listing application with rental and for-sale features, advanced property filtering, property details page with an image carousel, built with next.js, chakra.ui, SCSS

 Next.js for static generation, and server-side rendering Creating a User Interface using #ChakraUI